The North East’s regional liver medicine and liver transplantation service is based at the liver unit at the Freeman Hospital.

 Who is the hepatology service for?

 Our liver specialists see patients from as far afield as Cumbria and North Yorkshire.
-You can be referred to our service by your GP, local hospital doctor or another healthcare professional such as a midwife, or key worker from a drug and alcohol service.
+You might be referred to our service by your GP, local hospital doctor or another healthcare professional.
+This could be your midwife, or key worker from a drug and alcohol service.

 There are many different types of liver disease.
 Liver disease can result from drinking too much alcohol or being overweight, can be due to a virus or run in the family (hereditary).